-We’ve spoken about Branding before (look at our ‘How a logo isn’t a complete brand’) and how important it is to your business, being consistent and creating/sharing relevant information to keep your potential/existing clients interested in your business, staying involved and participating in what you have to say.
+We’ve spoken about Branding before and how important it is to your business, being consistent and creating/sharing relevant information to keep your potential/existing clients interested in your business, staying involved and participating in what you have to say.
+Take a look at our ‘How a logo isn’t a complete brand‘ here.

 Honing in your Business brand is one thing, but what about when it comes to ‘Personal Branding’?